OUR TEACHERS ARE THE HEART OF THE SCHOOL

 With a journey that began as a little girl mixing herbs, clays, and mud on her grandparents’ farm, Lucretia VanDyke has been in the industry for over 20 years.
 She is a Holistic Educator, Speaker, Herbalist, SacredSexologist, Ceremonialist, Spiritual Light Coach, Intuitive Energetic and Reiki Practitioner, Diviner, and world traveler with over 3000 hours of training.
 She has studied with some of the greats minds of our time and indigenous healers.
 Lucretia been a holistic esthetician and practitioner for over a decade focusing on integrating indigenous healing rituals, plant spirit medicine, and meditation into modern-day practices.
 She brings her vivacious spirit and message of self-love in her work to inspire others to embrace their unique beauty and purpose.
 Her work with herbs and sacred practices honors Women’s Wholeness Medicine, grief work, sexual trauma, ancestor connection, womb healing, self-empowerment, food alchemy, and holistic skin care.
 You can connect with Lucretia on Facebook, Instagram, and on her website.

 Marc Williams is an ethnobiologist.
-He has studied the people, plant, mushroom, microbe connection intensively while learning to employ botanicals and other life forms for food, medicine, and beauty.
+He has studied the people, plant, mushroom and microbe interconnection intensively while learning to employ botanicals and other life forms for food, medicine, and beauty in a regenerative manner.
 His training includes a Bachelor’s degree in Environmental Studies concentrating in Sustainable Agriculture with a minor in Business from Warren Wilson College and a Master’s degree in Appalachian Studies concentrating in Sustainable Development with a minor in Geography and Planning from Appalachian State University.
-He has spent close to two decades working at a multitude of restaurants and various farms.
-He has travelled throughout 28 countries in the Americas and Europe and all 50 of the United States.
-Marc has visited over 150 botanical gardens and research institutions during this process while taking thousands of pictures of representative plants.
-He is also Executive Director of Plants and Healers International, and on the Board of Directors of the Appalachian Institute for Mountain Studies.
-He has taught hundreds of classes about the marvelous world of plants, people and their interface while working with over 60 organizations in the last few years and online at the website.
-Marc’s greatest hope is that this information may help improve our current challenging global ecological situation.
+He has spent over two decades working at a multitude of restaurants and various farms and has traveled throughout 30 countries in Central/North/South America and Europe as well as all 50 states of the USA.
+Marc has visited over 200 botanical gardens and research institutions during this process while taking tens of thousands of pictures of representative plants and other entities.
+He has taught hundreds of classes to thousands of students about the marvelous world of people and their interface with other organisms while working with over 100 organizations and particularly as a Board of Directors member of the United Plant Savers and online at the website Botany Everyday.
+Marc’s greatest hope is that this effort may help improve our current challenging global ecological situation.

 She has been in a steady relationship with the Chestnut School since 2010—as an intern and manager at the Chestnut Herb Nursery; as a plant-smitten student “back in the day” when the school’s programs were taught in the field; and later as a part the school’s woman-powered professional team.
 Meghan lives in the Ivy Creek watershed, just north of Asheville, North Carolina.